Gay Men Share Their Thoughts On Straight Women In LGBT Bars

 Have you gone out dancing or for a drink at your local queer space and noticed a lot of straight people?
 The subject usually evokes passionate responses.
 Maybe you’re in the, “more the merrier” camp or are you in the, “whole world is a straight bar, this is ours” camp?

-The question asked, “What’re your thoughts on straight women going to gay bars?
+The question was, “What’re your thoughts on straight women going to gay bars?
 I know a lot of people have different views on this so I want to know yours.”

 ‘The Closest Thing To Church That We’ve Got’